-There is no rigid template for site content; the layouts are varied and include infographics.
+There is no template for pieces on the site.
+The scope and detail of the content in each piece reflect the nature of the topics addressed.
+Similarly the layouts are varied and include different types of graphics.
 We request that content-developers consider the guidelines set forth below.
 Please note, the Center reserves the right to edit all submissions.